Mao Zedong's cult of personality: Mango worship

-In August 1968 Mao presented members of a 30,000-strong propaganda team, who had been sent to pacify a Red Guard insurrection at Qinghua University, with four dozen mangos as a sign of appreciation.
+In August 1968 Mao presented members of a 30,000-strong propaganda team, who had been sent to pacify a Red Guard insurrection at Tsinghua University, with four dozen mangos as a sign of appreciation.
 Mao had given his security chief Wang Dongxing the fruits for delivery to leaders of the propaganda team.
 Mao had been given the mangos from a delegation from Pakistan, headed by foreign minister Mian Arshad Hussain, and sent them to a range of student groups in the capital.
 "The factories and universities that received the mangoes were overfilled with joy at this Great, Greatest, Happiest of Events."
 Part of the Mao cult was about preserving and showing the mangos: some were placed in glass, others were put in a jar of formaldehyde.
 In one case, water in a tank in which one of the mangos was being kept was given to factory workers, so they could "literally [be] filled with the spirit of Mao."